goopletdev/clover/README.md

 For steno history, many translations will also result in backspaces.
 Undoing will therefore also have to keep track of the chars deleted by said backspaces

+### todo:
+assign unique id to each root steno dictionary: 0 for highest-priority, incrementing from there replace "translations" field with object containing function pointers, raw text, source steno dictionary id add "collisions" to handle same entry in multiple dictionaries